Formosa Air Battle: Battle

-Radar-equipped Japanese reconnaissance aircraft sighted various task groups of the Third Fleet throughout the day and night of 11 October, giving area commanders on Formosa and in the Philippines early warning.
+On 9 October, a Japanese patrol plane was lost to the east of Okinawa.
+On 10 October, American forces conducted an air raid over the islands.
+Throughout the day and night of 11 October, radar-equipped Japanese reconnaissance aircraft sighted various task groups of the Third Fleet, giving area commanders on Formosa and in the Philippines early warning.
 Knowing that dawn strikes on 12 October were imminent, ground forces were placed on alert and aircraft were readied for early morning intercept.
+The Japanese forces on Formosa positioned their fighter planes in two groups, one covering Taihoku and the other covering Takao.
+In Kyushu, the T Attack Force prepared for night missions while other air units planned a large formation attack against the American carriers.

 Combat experience of U.S. carrier air groups during the battle depended to a considerable degree upon disposition of their task group and assigned strike targets.
 On the morning of 12 October, the four task groups of the Fast Carrier Task Force were strung out roughly from northwest to southeast.
 Task Group 38.2, as the northernmost group, was assigned the northern third of Formosa.
 Task Group 38.3 was next in line and assigned the central portion of the island.
 Finally, Task Groups 38.1 and 38.4 were jointly assigned southern Formosa.